-- You didn't add any tax rates at all -> no billing address asked on checkout and no tax rates applied.
+- You didn't add any tax rates at all -> no billing address was asked on checkout and no tax rates applied.

-- Specific country tax rates added (you added a particular region when creating the tax) -> the billing address is mandatory on checkout, and taxes get applied specifically based on attendee's billing address; no additional fees from you; if attendee's billing address doesn’t have a tax rate specified, then no taxes are taken from the attendee.
+- Specific country tax rates added (you added a particular region when creating the tax) -> The billing address is mandatory on checkout, and taxes get applied specifically based on the attendee's billing address; no additional fees from you; if attendee's billing address doesn’t have a tax rate specified, then no taxes are taken from the attendee.

-Stipe currently supports the following countries for dynamic taxation: US, GB, AU, and all countries in the EU.
+Stipe currently supports the following countries for dynamic taxation: the US, GB, AU, and all countries in the EU.